-The Physics Department of the Aligarh Muslim University was established in 1912.
-The Department has rich tradition of teaching and research since its inception and the first Ph.D. was awarded in 1926.
-Eminent Scientists who at some point of time were faculty member / students of the Department are Prof. Wali Mohammad, Prof. R. Samual, Prof. P. S. Gill, Prof. R. K. Asundi, Prof. P. Venkateshwarlu, Prof. A. N. Mitra, Prof. H. S. Hans, Prof. Rais Ahmad, Prof. M. Z. R. Khan, Prof. M. L. Sehgal, Prof. M.S.Z.
+The Physics Department of the Aligarh Muslim University was established in the year 1912.
+The Department has rich traditions of teaching and research since its inception and the first Ph.D. in Physics was awarded in 1926.
+Eminent Scientists who at some point of time were the faculty member / student of the Department are Prof. Wali Mohammad, Prof. R. Samual, Prof. P. S. Gill, Prof. R. K. Asundi, Prof. P. Venkateshwarlu, Prof. A. N. Mitra, Prof. H. S. Hans, Prof. Rais Ahmad, Prof. M. Z. R. Khan, Prof. M. L. Sehgal, Prof. M.S.Z.
 Chaghtai, Prof. Israr Ahmed, Prof. S. K. Singh, Prof. Tariq Aziz, Prof. Siraj Hassan, Prof. M. Sami etc..
-Presently there are 8 Professors, 10 Associate Professors, 10 Assistant Professors, 6 Guest Teachers and 60 Research Scholars in the Department.
+Presently there are 5 Professors, 8 Associate Professors, 18 Assistant Professors, 4 Guest Teachers and about 60 Research Scholars in the Department.

-The Department offers six Semester undergraduate B. Sc.
-(Hons.) and four semesters post graduate M. Sc. courses.
+The Department offers six semester undergraduate B. Sc.
+(Hons.) and four semester post graduate M. Sc. courses.
+The choice based credit system (CBCS) has been implemented.
 The intake for the undergraduate and post graduate programmes is 120 and 50 respectively.
 Besides these, the Department also offers Ph.D. programmes in various research areas of experimental and theoretical physics.

-The growing international reputation of the Department has enabled it to join several international collaborations such as ALICE, CBM, PANDA etc., with Universities like University of Valencia, Spain; University of Tokyo, Japan; Universitat Erlangen, Germany etc., as well as the faculty members are involved in national collaborations viz.
+The growing international reputation of the Department has enabled it to join several international collaborations such as ALICE, CBM, PANDA etc., with Universities like University of Valencia, Spain; University of Tokyo, Japan; Universitat Erlangen, Germany etc. The faculty members are also involved in national collaborations viz.
 India based Neutrino Observatory Project.
-Faculty members are also collaborating with the scientists at TIFR, BARC, IUAC, VECC, IUCAA, JNU, IIT-B etc. Furthermore, it has federation arrangement with ICTP, Italy.
+Faculty members are also collaborating with the scientists working at TIFR Mumbai, BARC Mumbai, IUAC New Delhi, VECC Kolkata, IUCAA Pune, JNU New Delhi, IIT-Bombay, IIT-Ropar etc.

-The Department's illustrious legacy and its continuous stride in academic excellence over many decades have been duly acknowledged by the University Grants Commission, New Delhi and Department of Science & Technology, New Delhi, resulting in the endowment of financial assistances through schemes such as DRS, DSA phases I, II & III, COSIST, FIST and PURSE.
-These grants have helped in strengthening the basic infrastructure and the procurement of state of art instruments for research, undergraduate and post graduate laboratories, such as FTIR (Tensor 37, Bruker) Spectrometer, X Ray Diffractometer (6100-Shimadzu), Scanning Microscope (DM 2500 M & DM 6000 M), High Power Nd: YAG Laser (Brilliant B), Telescope (CGE Pro 14"), RPC detector, UV-VIS-NIR Spectrometer (Lambda 950, Perkin Elmer), Simultaneous Thermal Analyser (STA- 8000, Perkin Elmer), Andor Mechelle 5000 Monochromator with ICCD and Acton 0.5 Monochromator attached with PMT, Cryo-cooler for low temperature measurement etc.
+The Department's illustrious legacy and its continuous stride in academic excellence over many decades have been duly acknowledged by the University Grants Commission, New Delhi, India and Department of Science & Technology, New Delhi, India resulting in the endowment of financial assistances through schemes such as DRS, DSA phases I, II & III, COSIST, FIST and PURSE.
+These grants have helped the Department in strengthening the basic infrastructure and the procurement of state of the art instruments for research, undergraduate and post graduate laboratories.
+Some of the important instruments in various laboratories are FTIR (Tensor 37, Bruker) Spectrometer, X Ray Diffractometer (6100-Shimadzu), Scanning Microscope (DM 2500 M & DM 6000 M), High Power Nd: YAG Laser (Brilliant B), Telescope (CGE Pro 14"), UV-VIS-NIR Spectrometer (Lambda 950, Perkin Elmer), Simultaneous Thermal Analyser (STA- 8000, Perkin Elmer), Andor Mechelle 5000 Monochromator with ICCD and Acton 0.5 Monochromator attached with PMT, Cryo-cooler for low temperature measurement, alpha, beta and gamma spectrometers etc.

-Research in the Department is being pursued in many of the contemporary major areas of theoretical and experimental physics, viz, Nuclear Physics, Atomic and Molecular Physics, Cosmic Ray & Space Physics, Atmospheric Physics, Condensed Matter Physics, Astrophysics, Photonics and Non Linear Dynamics.
-The groups involved in these areas broadly clubbed together are as under:
+Research in the Department is being pursued in many of the contemporary major areas of experimental and theoretical physics, viz, Nuclear Physics, Atomic and Molecular Physics, Condensed Matter Physics, Astrophysics, Photonics and Non Linear Dynamics.
+The research groups involved in these areas broadly clubbed together are as under:

 Experimental Nuclear Physics: Prof. B.P.
-Singh, Prof. Isar Ahmad Rizvi
+Singh and Prof. Isar Ahmad Rizvi

-Theoretical Nuclear and Particle Physics: Prof. Md.
-Shoeb, Prof. Mohammad Sajjad Athar, Dr. Abbas Ali, Dr. Anisul Ain Usmani, Dr. Shakeb Ahmad, Dr. Rafi Alam, Dr. Syed Rafi Ahmad, Dr. Shikha Chauhan, Dr. Raktim Abir, Dr. Sudhir Kumar Gupta.
+Theoretical Nuclear and Particle Physics: Prof. Mohammad Sajjad Athar, Dr. Anisul Ain Usmani, Dr. Abbas Ali, Dr. Shakeb Ahmad, Dr. Rafi Alam, Dr. Raktim Abir and Dr. Sudhir Kumar Gupta.

-Experimental High Energy Physics: Prof. Shakeel Ahmad, Dr. Nazeer Ahmad, Dr. Danish Azmi.
+Experimental High Energy Physics: Prof. Shakeel Ahmad, Dr. Nazeer Ahmad and Dr. Danish Azmi.

 Theoretical Condensed Matter Physics: Dr. S. S. Z. Ashraf